wdenton/yulreftweet/README.md

 Talking to Twitter is done with the [twitter](http://sferik.github.io/twitter/) Ruby gem.
 Install it the usual way:

     # gem install twitter

+Twitter updates could be made instantly by hacking Libstats or adding a trigger to the database, but I don't think it's that important.

 ## Configuration